Imago

 Watch What’s Trending Now!

 While explaining his entire process of selecting schools, Sayin discussed the programs he was considering.
 “I was looking at LSU.
 I don’t know if I really would have fit in at LSU.
 It’s kind of a thing that I was looking at down there.
 Like I liked the coaches there, and I like Sloan.
-And Sloan actually just got let go today, but I liked him, and you know they had they had a good staff.
+And Sloan actually just got let go today, but I liked him, and you know they had a good staff.
 But I was looking there and then, Texas also.
 Before Arch Manning committed there, I was looking at Texas.”

 As it is clear, he had Texas in his shortlist along with Miami and LSU.
 Arch Manning’s recruitment saga could be a movie someday.
 He had the likes of Georgia and Alabama recruiting him heavily.
 Even Lane Kiffin almost had him, but ultimately, Arch committed to Steve Sarkisian’s Longhorns.